shrncr/ibm-watsonx-orchestrate-adk/docs/2_agents.md

     * `--description` is the description of the expert agent
     * `--role` is a natural lanuague description of the role you want the agent to carry out
     * `--goal` is a natural lanuague description of the goal you want the agent to achieve
+    * `--backstory` is a natural language definition of the agents context, motivation and depth
     * `--instructions` is a natural lanuague description of how you want the agent to go about carrying out its role
+    * `--llm` what large language model the agent in the format of provider/model_id e.g. watsonx/ibm/granite-3-8b-instruct
     * `--tools` is a comma seperated list of `tools` that the agent can leverage in order to complete its goal

    ```bash